Fortified Roof Cost Houston 2026

 FHLB Dallas Fortified Fund - The Primary Texas Grant

 Texas has no state-level Fortified grant like Louisiana's LFHP or Alabama's Strengthen Alabama Homes.
-What Texas homeowners have is the FHLB Dallas Fortified Fund--a Federal Home Loan Bank program that runs across the five-state district (Texas, Louisiana, Arkansas, Mississippi, New Mexico).
+What Texas homeowners may be able to verify is the FHLB Dallas Fortified Fund--a Federal Home Loan Bank program delivered through participating member financial institutions across the five-state district.

 Grant Amounts